ronf/asyncssh/docs/api.rst

 objects.

-In addition to the above functions and classes, helper functions for importing public and private keys can be found below under :ref:`PublicKeyFunctions`, exceptions can be found under :ref:`Exceptions`, supported algorithms can be found under :ref:`SupportedAlgorithms`, and some useful constants can be found under :ref:`Constants`.
+In addition to the above functions and classes, helper functions for importing public and private keys can be found below under :ref:`PublicKeySupport`, exceptions can be found under :ref:`Exceptions`, supported algorithms can be found under :ref:`SupportedAlgorithms`, and some useful constants can be found under :ref:`Constants`.